Temporal Motifs for Financial Networks: A Study on Mercari, JPMC, and Venmo Platforms: Fraud Detection

-We utilize the temporal motif features to distinguish whether a user is fraudulent or not in the online marketplace.
+{\bf Temporal motif features.} We utilize the temporal motif features to distinguish whether a user is fraudulent or not in the online marketplace.
 For each user $u$, we first construct its egocentric network $G_u = (V_u, E_u)$, where $V_u$ contains $u$ and its one-hop neighbors, and $E_u$ includes all the events among nodes in $V_u$.
 Then we create the temporal motif features from $G_u$.
-In particular, we create a feature vector from $d$ types of temporal motifs
+In particular, we create a feature vector from $d$ types of temporal motifs $X_u = [x_1, x_2, x_3, \dots, x_d]$ s.t.